Workload identity federation

 - The external workload (the login action in a GitHub workflow, for example) sends the token to Microsoft identity platform and requests an access token.

-- Microsoft identity platform checks the trust relationship on the app registration and validates the external token against the Open ID Connect (OIDC) issuer URL on the external IdP.
+- Microsoft identity platform checks the trust relationship on the app registration or user-assigned managed identity and validates the external token against the Open ID Connect (OIDC) issuer URL on the external IdP.

 - When the checks are satisfied, Microsoft identity platform issues an access token to the external workload.